Craig Pruess: History

-In 2000, Craig contributed keyboards and sounds for composer John Altman on the US television film, "RKO 281 - the Making of Citizen Kane", which received 13 nominations for the Emmy Awards, winning the Emmy for best music soundtrack for 2000.
-Craig worked in his home studio with the director of the film, Ben Ross, to record and perform the initial music sketches, and then also played keyboards with the orchestra for the final recordings of the soundtrack in London.
+In 2000, Pruess contributed keyboards and sounds for composer John Altman on the US television film RKO 281 – the Making of Citizen Kane, which received 13 nominations for the Emmy Awards, winning the Emmy for best music soundtrack for 2000.
+Pruess worked in his home studio with the director of the film, Ben Ross, to record and perform the initial music sketches, and then also played keyboards with the orchestra for the final recordings of the soundtrack in London.

-Craig is the director/founder of the UK record label Heaven on Earth Music.
+Pruess is the director/founder of the UK record label Heaven on Earth Music.
 His "Sacred Chants" series of recordings is known globally and used by many leaders of the human development movement in their motivational and inspiration work.
-Craig has performed sitar concerts for Prince Charles (at his home at Highgrove for a personal concert), the Dalai Lama (large event at the Houses of Parliament, London), Sri Sri Ravi Shankar (founder of the Art of Living Foundation), in Copenhagen, Denmark and then Zagreb, Croatia, and then at the huge World Culture Festival, Olympic Stadium, Berlin, Germany in July 2011).
-In 2013, the Ganda Boys performed a national concert in Kampala, Uganda, in the presence of the Nnabagereka, Queen of Buganda and senior members of the Ugandan government, the Queen coming on stage and greeting Craig while the last number was still playing.
-In 2014, Craig was co-music director for a benefit concert with the Royal Philharmonic Orchestra for "Singing the Oceans", featuring Craig's original song "Giants of the Slow Ballet", a collaboration with flautist Tim Wheater, "Whale Song" (Craig playing sitar on stage with the RPO), and the Ganda Boys song, "Our Brothers" (Craig playing grand piano on stage with the RPO), all orchestrated and arranged by Craig for the event which featured world music artists like Nwang Cheong, Kristen Hoffmann and Levon Messasian.
-On the recorded music side, yoga and spiritual teachers/leaders around the world use Craig's music CDs for sessions, videos and workshops — these include: "Language of Love", "Welcome Home", "108 Sacred Names of Mother Divine", "Sacred Chants of Shiva", "Angel of the Earth" and "Sacred Chants of Buddha".
-Anthony Robbins, in his inspirational workshops, feature "Devi Prayer" from the album "108 Sacred Names of Mother Divine", as featured on the Opfrah Winfrey Show.
+Pruess has performed sitar concerts for Prince Charles (at his home at Highgrove for a personal concert), the Dalai Lama (large event at the Houses of Parliament, London), Sri Sri Ravi Shankar (founder of the Art of Living Foundation), in Copenhagen, Denmark and then Zagreb, Croatia, and then at the huge World Culture Festival, Olympic Stadium, Berlin, Germany in July 2011).
+In 2013, Pruess and the Ganda Boys performed a national concert in Kampala, Uganda, in the presence of the Nnabagereka, Queen of Buganda and senior members of the Ugandan government, the Queen coming on stage and greeting Pruess while the last number was still playing.
+In 2014, Pruess was co-music director for a benefit concert with the Royal Philharmonic Orchestra for "Singing the Oceans", featuring Pruess's original song "Giants of the Slow Ballet", a collaboration with flautist Tim Wheater, "Whale Song" (Pruess playing sitar on stage with the RPO), and the Ganda Boys song, "Our Brothers" (Pruess playing grand piano on stage with the RPO), all orchestrated and arranged by Pruess for the event which featured world music artists like Nwang Cheong, Kristen Hoffmann and Levon Messasian.

+On the recorded music side, yoga and spiritual teachers/leaders around the world use Pruess's music CDs for sessions, videos and workshops — these include: "Language of Love", "Welcome Home", "108 Sacred Names of Mother Divine", "Sacred Chants of Shiva", "Angel of the Earth" and "Sacred Chants of Buddha".
+Anthony Robbins, in his inspirational workshops, feature "Devi Prayer" from the album 108 Sacred Names of Mother Divine, as featured on the Opfrah Winfrey Show.